G-Research/siembol/docs/siembol_ui/how-tos/how_to_test_deployment_in_siembol_ui.md

-# How to test a release in siembol ui
+# How to test a release in Siembol UI
 For some services it is possible to test all the configs prior to submitting a new release from the release dialog by clicking on the `Test` button.
 This button will only be clickable once the release has been validated.

 <img src="../screenshots/submit_dialog_alert.png" alt="drawing" width="500px"/>